-If you are involved in an accident that has caused you brain injury and seek compensation, gathering evidence of the accident is an essential first step to ensuring that you have the best possible chance for your claim to receive maximum compensation.
+If you are injured in an accident that caused a head and brain injury and you want to claim compensation, gathering evidence of the accident is an essential first step to ensuring that you have the best possible chance for your claim to receive maximum compensation.